Synphon — Synaesthetic apparatus for algorithmic music composition

 Discussing options of filtering camera input

-Sometime even four hands are not enough
+Sometimes even four hands are not enough

-Sometime even four hands are not enough
+Sometimes even four hands are not enough

 CNC-milling all custom parts